1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Header set Content-Type "text/html; charset=utf-8"

-And for PHP content add:
+and for PHP content, add:

 php_value default_charset UTF-8